Asseco

-Asseco Poland SA is a multinational software company, with clients primarily in the banking and finance industries.
-It was founded in 1991, and its headquarters are in Rzeszów, Poland.
-Asseco is one of the largest corporations in the technology sector quoted on the Warsaw Stock Exchange.
+Asseco Poland SA is a Polish multinational software company which develops enterprise software primarily for the banking and finance industries.
+It was founded in 1991, and its headquarters are located in Rzeszów, Subcarpathian Voivodeship, Poland.
+Asseco is one of the largest corporations in the technology sector quoted on the Warsaw Stock Exchange (WSE) and is a component of the WIG30 stock market index.
+It operates in 60 countries worldwide and employs over 32,400 people.
+As of 2023, the largest shareholder of the company is Cyfrowy Polsat with 22.95% of the shares ahead of OFE Allianz Polska with 10.82% of the shares.

 The current corporation is the result of a 2004 merger between Asset Soft AS and COMP Rzeszów SA.
 The consolidated revenues of the Asseco Group in 2020 amounted to PLN 12.19 billion, and the net profit amounted to PLN 401.9 million.
 The operating profit amounted to over PLN 23.8 million.